cairo-book/cairo-book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 <span class="caption">Listing 7-2: Calling the `add_to_waitlist` function using absolute and relative paths</span>

 The `eat_at_restaurant function` is part of our library's public API, so we mark it with the `pub` keyword.
-In the [“Exposing Paths with the pub Keyword”](ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md#exposing-paths-with-the-pub-keyword) section, we’ll go into more detail about `pub`.
+In the [Exposing Paths with the pub Keyword](ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md#exposing-paths-with-the-pub-keyword) section, we’ll go into more detail about `pub`.

 The first time we call the `add_to_waitlist` function in `eat_at_restaurant`, we use an absolute path.
 The `add_to_waitlist` function is defined in the same